by Richard L. Nicholas

 The isolated location, poor transportation, and inadequate facilities caused the Confederate Medical Department to abandon the Scottsville Hospital at the end of September 1863.
 However, the legacy of the hospital would forever remain in Moore's Hill Cemetery marked by the 40 unnamed headstones.

-(For further details about the history of the hospital and cemetery, including the names of all the dead, please see the 1999 issue, Volume 57 of the Magazine of Albemarle County History.)
+For further details about the history of the hospital and cemetery, including the names of all the dead, please click on the following link to see Richard Nicholas' article entitled Confederate General Hospital and United Daughters of the Confederacy in Scottsville.
+(1999 issue, Volume 57, The Magazine of Albemarle County History published by the Albemarle County Historical Society.)

 Scottsville Museum · 290 Main Street · Scottsville, Virginia 24590 · 434-286-2247